Ingredients

 - 60 g lemon wedges (optional)

-- Remove the steak from the refrigerator 30–45 minutes before cooking so it can come to room temperature and cook more evenly.
+- Bring the steak to room temperature for 30–45 minutes before grilling so it cooks more evenly.

-- Prepare a grill with hardwood charcoal (oak works beautifully) and let the coals burn down to a glowing bed of embers.
-Avoid high flames; you want steady radiant heat rather than flare-ups.
+- Prepare a grill with hardwood charcoal and let coals burn down to a steady bed of glowing embers (avoid high flames).

-- When the grill surface temperature reaches about 325°F, place the steak directly over the heat.
-Grill for about 10–15 minutes per side, depending on thickness and your preferred doneness.
-Turn the steak only once, using tongs instead of a fork to avoid losing precious juices.
+- When the grate is about 325°F, place the steak directly over the heat.
+Grill 10–15 minutes per side depending on thickness and doneness, turning only once.
+Use tongs (no fork).

-- Once the steak is deeply seared on both sides and the internal temperature reaches your target doneness (see the temperature guide below), transfer it to a wire rack set over a tray.
-Loosely tent with foil and rest for about 10 minutes to allow the juices to redistribute.
+- Transfer to a wire rack set over a tray.
+Loosely tent with foil and rest about 10 minutes.

 Steak Temperature Guide

-Use an instant-read thermometer inserted into the center, away from the bone, to check doneness.
+Use an instant-read thermometer inserted into the center (away from the bone).

 | Calories | ~980 kcal |